xinxs/ToS-Addons/autopamoka/README.md

 # Auto Pamoka

-Auto enable pamoka solutions from your quick slot.
-Also have an alert function.
+Auto enable pamoka solutions from your quick slot: Not need anymore, since Itos patch 25/06/2019.
+Keeping this function for now, because of Jtos.

+Alert function: Popup an alert if you dont have any pamoka to fill when entering in your selected maps.

 ![](https://i.imgur.com/arRZr1U.jpg)   ![](https://i.imgur.com/L2hLy7H.jpg)